 Come back soon for some pork carnitas nachos, because I’ll be rolling those out next month.
 I need an excuse to make them a few times before finally posting them on the blog. 🙂

-- 2 lbs. pork top loin
+- 2 lbs. pork shoulder or top loin

 - 1/2 tsp. salt